 Study aids/classroom supplies (dictionary, thesaurus, calculator, etc.)

-Toiletries, including a small bucket to carry items to shower
+Toiletries, including a small shower caddy to carry items to shower

 Mattresses in the residence halls are 36 x 79.5.
 These are longer than standard sized mattresses.
 Extra-long single bed sheets can be obtained in most department stores.
 Students are responsible for supplying their own bedding, including pillows.

-The dormitories are locked during the academic day and at night.
-Upon closing for the night, the Dorm Parent will set the alarm.
+The residence halls are locked during the academic day and at night.
+Upon closing for the night, the House Parent will set the alarm.
 Students are to never be in a building on campus when faculty is not present.